Welcome to today's edition of the Rush 24-7 podcast.

 Don't misunderstand.

-This is sort of a fine line, but they have just like we joke they need visas to go to the Midwest like it's a foreign country to cover people and fly over country.
+This is sort of a fine line, but they have, just like we joke they need visas to go to the Midwest like it's a foreign country to cover people and fly over country.

 They are so obsessed and so focused on the historic nature of putting Obama over the top that they are not aware.

-This is I think the possibility for these people to be stunned by what they see when the actual votes are counted today is pretty high.
+This is, I think the possibility for these people to be stunned by what they see when the actual votes are counted today is pretty high.

-Because we know, and you know as well how angry you are, and some of you how frightened you are.
+I think the odds are high, and I think that it is possibly going to be profound because we know, and you know as well how angry you are and some of you how frightened you are.

 You also know that the media has not talked to you about it.